Steamer Pravda: History

 By 4 September Pravda was in the Khatanga Gulf, close to Nordvik.
 Captain Belitskiy had decided to approach Nordvik Bay from the east, between Poluostrov Paksa and Bolshoy Begichev Island.
 Despite having no knowledge of the depths in the channel Belitskiy went ahead, without taking the elementary precaution of sounding and Pravda ran aground in the centre of the channel two times.

 Ice conditions in the Vilkitsky Strait (between Severnaya Zemlya and Cape Chelyuskin), forced the three freighters of the convoy to winter at Ostrov Samuila in the Komsomolskaya Pravda Islands.
-A shore station was built and a full scientific programme maintained all winter by Urvantsev and Ivanovna.
+A shore station was built and a full scientific programme maintained all winter by Urvantsev and his wife Yelizaveta.